 Overview

 Species inventories are used to determine what species are present in an area during a given time period (Wearn & Glover-Kapfer, 2017).
-The goal is to detect as many species as possible.
-There are no attempts to quantify aspects of communities or populations, and no formal modeling approach are used.
+Inventories can be considered as a “check-list”, where the goal is to detect as many species as possible. [[[[often short and resource[camera] limited]]]] and there are no attempts to quantify aspects of communities or populations, and no formal modeling approach are used.
 Species inventories should be considered simple rapid assessment surveys and not used to infer what species actually exist within the area (and may have gone undetected).

-The study design (e.g., camera arrangement) is very flexible.
-The design should ideally be informed by the target species biology to ensure the maximum probability of detection.
-When the species biology is known, placing cameras at targeted, non-random locations can be beneficial, particularly if resources are limited.
+The study design (e.g., camera arrangement) is very flexible; however, if you’re targetting a single species the design should ideally still be informed by the species’ biology to maximize the likelihood of detecting individuals that are present.
+When the species biology is well known (i.e., we have some information as to…), placing cameras [[where you expect will result in the highest probability]] (e.g., mineral licks or in preferred habitat, i.e., targeted, non-random locations) can be beneficial, particularly if resources are limited.
 For example, deploying cameras near activity centres (e.g., burrows, latrines, mineral licks), in preferred habitats, or along travel routes (e.g., game trails) may improve detection.
-When the species biology is poorly known, randomly placing cameras across the study area is often the best approach and helps ensures that all habitats are sampled in proportion to their availability (Wearn & Glover-Kapfer, 2017).
+On the other hand, When the species biology is poorly known, [(we don’t really know what features = high det prob)… in this case,]]; randomly placing cameras across the study area is often the best approach and helps ensures that all habitats are sampled in proportion to their availability (Wearn & Glover-Kapfer, 2017).
 The area sampled should in these cases be representative of the entire study area; the area covered by cameras may have little effect on the number of species detected (Tobler et al., 2008).

+**If you’re not sure, choose the “I'm not sure” option and recommendations will be provided for both cases.**

+All rest below here can go in advanced = + perhaps a bit more from wearn surrounding inventory as relating to each component of design

 The use of lure or bait may improve the likelihood of detecting some species (e.g., carnivores).